 Dr. Marga Gual Soler is a science diplomat bridging the world through science.
-She works with governments, universities, international organizations and scientific institutions to strengthen the role of science in global policy for a renewed multilateralism.
-A molecular biologist by training, Dr. Gual Soler has been one of the pioneers in promoting science diplomacy as a field of research, policy and education worldwide.
-She has supported the national science diplomacy strategies of several Latin American countries, Spain and the European Union and facilitated scientific cooperation between countries with difficult political relations, notably helping rebuild scientific cooperation between the United States and Cuba following the diplomatic normalization of 2015.
+As the Head of Science Diplomacy Capacity Building at the Geneva Science and Diplomacy Anticipator (GESDA), she works with governments, universities, international organizations and scientific institutions to strengthen the role of science in global policy for a renewed multilateralism.
+A molecular biologist PhD by training, Dr. Gual Soler has been one of the pioneers in promoting science diplomacy as a field of research, policy and education worldwide.
+She has supported the science diplomacy strategies of several Latin American countries, Spain and the European Union and facilitated scientific cooperation between countries with difficult political relations, notably helping rebuild scientific cooperation between the United States and Cuba following the diplomatic normalization of 2015.
 She is most passionate about developing the next generation of science and diplomacy leaders to tackle global challenges.
 In 2019 she participated in the largest-ever women in STEM expedition to Antarctica to elevate women's leadership in sustainability and climate action, and in 2020 was recognized as a ‘Young Global Leader’ of the World Economic Forum.

 Niki K. Kerameus started her career as a lawyer on major litigations, such as Enron and the AOL-Time Warner.
 While in Government, she has served on committees dealing with e-goverment, constitutional reform, education and youth.